-20 Mar 2017, in Palm Oil - At least 1.5 million hectares in various parts of Indonesia, are participating in community-based fire prevention initiatives, with commitment to extend in Malaysia.
+20 Mar 2017 At least 1.5 million hectares in various parts of Indonesia, are participating in community-based fire prevention initiatives, with commitment to extend in Malaysia.

 This is the 1st year result of the Fire Free Alliance (FFA), an alliance of forestry and agriculture companies, NGOs, IDH and others, that have teamed up to resolve Indonesia’s persistent fire and haze issues.
 To showcase the achievements on supporting the Government of Indonesia’s leadership on fire prevention, the FFA released the FFA Members Review 2016 during the 2017 Responsible Business Forum, 13-15 March 2017 in Jakarta.